andres-erbsen/dename-writeup/dename.md

 # Background

-Public-key cryptography has the potential to provide a general solution for secure authentication and communication online.
+Public-key cryptography has the potential to provide a general solution for secure online communication.
 However, the difficulty of public-key distribution has prevented it from becoming universal[@wpNsaProofEncryption].
 Current systems either have single points of failure or are too cumbersome for humans to use.
 Certificate authorities, which manage public keys for domains, can be completely compromised by a single breach[@EllisonSchneierPKI][@SchneierVerisignHacked].
-Personal PGP keys are decentralized, but using them correctly is cumbersome and counterintuitive [@arsTechnicaGGreenwaldPGP], since it relies on unreadable fingerprints rather than human-meaningful names[@Johnny2008].
+Personal PGP keys are decentralized, but using them correctly is counterintuitive and tedious [@arsTechnicaGGreenwaldPGP], since it relies on unreadable fingerprints rather than human-meaningful names[@Johnny2008].
 The tradeoff between these systems is expressed in Zooko's triangle[@ZookosTriangle], which claims that naming systems